 Who Invented the Shower?
 A Quick Exploration of the History of the Shower

 Imagining a life without showers is difficult.
-After all, showers are how most people start and end their day; they are found in almost every bathroom in the world.
+After all, showers are how most people start and end their day; they are found in almost every bathroom in the world and are essential for good health.
 It's also funny to realize that, at one point in time, only baths used to be the norm!

 Now, baths are seen as luxurious and indulgent whilst showers are the standard.
+When it comes to baths vs showers, the latter always wins!
 In fact, growing ecological concern has made people realize that a shower is always the best option due to how much less water it uses when compared to a bath.
-Clearly, for most of us, daily life would be impossible without showers!
+Clearly, for most of us, daily life would be impossible without showers.